-“While this IRS certification is voluntary, Axcet HR Solutions is committed to operating at the highest standard.
-We take every measure to ensure our clients have the utmost peace of mind when they partner with us for all of their business’ HR needs,” said Jo McClure, Axcet HR Solutions Director of Payroll Administration.
+“While this IRS certification is voluntary, Axcet HR Solutions is committed to operating at the highest standard,” said Jo McClure, Axcet’s director of payroll administration.
+“We take every measure to ensure our clients have the utmost peace of mind when they partner with us for all of their business’ HR needs.”

 History of PEOs